RolfLobo/toon/packages/cli/README.md

 - **Encode (JSON → TOON)**: Streams TOON lines to output without full string in memory
 - **Decode (TOON → JSON)**: Uses the same event-based streaming decoder as the `decodeStream` API in `@toon-format/toon`, streaming JSON tokens to output without full string in memory
 - Peak memory usage scales with data depth, not total size
-- When `--expand-paths safe` is enabled, decode falls back to non-streaming mode internally to apply deep-merge expansion before writing JSON
+- When `--expandPaths safe` is enabled, decode falls back to non-streaming mode internally to apply deep-merge expansion before writing JSON

 > [!NOTE]
 > When using `--stats` with encode, the full output string is kept in memory for token counting.
 Omit `--stats` for maximum memory efficiency with very large datasets.